 The world in which we live is likely to change more in the next 50 years than it has ever done before.
 Geography explains why and examines how we can prepare for these changes.
+Geography is about the environments we inhabit and some of the ways we use (or abuse) them.

 Since Geography is partly a humanities subject and partly a science subject it is ideal for students following a mainly humanities programme who wish to have a small amount of science.
 Equally it is ideal for science students wishing to broaden their range of interests.

-Topic 1: Tectonic Processes and Hazards
+Tectonic Processes and Hazards

 How plate tectonic processes are shaping the Earth's surface.
 Impact and management of tectonic hazards like earthquakes, volcanoes and tsunamis.

-Topic 2: Glaciated Landscapes and Change
+Glaciated Landscapes and Change

 Glacial geomorphology - studying how glaciers have shaped large areas of the Earth's surface.
 How glacial environments affect human activity.